Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

    - <strong> Date </strong>: Allows users to filter for a specific date or date range

-  1. Click the "+" icon on the upper left hand pane next to "Page ELements", then select "Date".
+  1. Click the "+" icon on the upper left hand pane, then select "Date".
 This will add a Date control element to the canvas.

 ![build28](assets/buildworkbook_28.png)